-- Graduated from high school. - Successfully completed the required core curriculum consisting of a minimum number of courses in specified subjects. - Obtained a specified minimum GPA in the core curriculum. - Obtained a specified minimum SAT or ACT score.
+- Graduated from high school. - Successfully completed the required core-courses in the required subject distribution. - Obtained a specified minimum GPA in the core-courses. - Obtained a specified minimum SAT or ACT score.

 Recruited: If a college coach contacts you off campus, pays your expenses to visit the campus, or in Divisions I and II, issues you a National Letter of Intent or a written offer of financial aid, you are considered to be recruited.